Ksreyan0725/My_personal_portfolio/assets/docs/IMPROVEMENT_TIPS.md

 ## Executive Summary

-Your personal portfolio is **professionally built** with modern web development best practices.
+Your personal portfolio is professionally built with modern web development best practices.
 The Progressive Web App implementation, responsive design, and accessibility features demonstrate strong technical skills.
 This document outlines specific improvements to enhance performance, security, and user experience.

-**Main Areas for Improvement**:
+Main Areas for Improvement:
 - 🔧 Optimize file sizes for production

 Priority: 🟡 Fix this week